 What's real is narrow, pragmatic AI

-What's real - however, is narrow, pragmatic AI that augments human intelligence, automates decisions and processes, and personalises customer experiences.
+What's real, however, is narrow, pragmatic AI that augments human intelligence, automates decisions and processes, and personalizes customer experiences.

 Many researchers believe that enterprise automation may drive up unemployment rates in the short-term.
 The low-hanging fruit, such as rote tasks and jobs requiring low digital skills will be the first to be automated away.

 But in the long-run, enterprise automation will contribute to a better employee experience, by taking rote tasks off human workers' day to day work.

 Human teams will be able to focus more on innovative, creative, and high impact work, while AI helps to automate mundane and repetitive tasks.

 Let's look at one such technology trending right now: Robotic Process Automation (RPA).